muhammadsalah/Blockchain-weekends/README.md

 ## 						Adding an Organization to Our Current Setup									##

 Before hand, we have to define our new organization, so we need to create our new crytpo config file for our new organization from scratch.
-We need to create a new file named "neworgcrypto.yaml".
+We need to create a new file named "neworgcrypto.yaml", all under a new folder namely "neworg".

 Fill the new yaml file with the following params